pastagang/pastagang/paper/readme.md

 > Analogous to the pulsing live body within other forms of performance, the flashing cursor marks the point of decision-making – of consciousness perhaps – within the live programming of code; the movement of the coder’s thinking as its oscillates between sense-making through the discontinuous, abstract notational form of code and the ‘continuous’ – even sensuous – experience of coding as a lived experience.
 > [^cocker2016]

-(Thoughts about the experience of being cursors on a screen go here)

 <br>